sstelfox/stelfox.net/content/blog/2014-01-18-starting-puppetmaster-on-fedora-19.md

 slug: starting-puppetmaster-on-fedora-19
 tags:
 - linux
-title: Starting Puppetmaster on Fedora 19
+title: Starting Puppet Master on Fedora 19
 ---

 I was trying to get puppet running out of the box on Fedora 19 and found a bug